Roger-Heathcote/flashcards/cards/html.md

 <!DOCTYPE html>
 ```

-## How many H1 elements should you have on a page
+## How many H1 elements should you have in a page

 One per page OR, if you have sections, One per ```<section>```